Optimizing for Antithesis

 A great way to tell if there are opportunities like this for improving your testing is to create Sometimes Assertions for especially tricky or sensitive pieces of your code, especially ones that are rarely exercised in production.
 You can then define custom properties around those assertions, and monitor their status in your triage report.
 Is the code in question exercised in every Antithesis run?
 How many times is it seen across the whole run?
 These questions will often guide you to a configuration option or tuning parameter in your software that should be set differently in our tests.

-Avoid excessive output
+Avoid excessive logging output

 The best way to do this is if your application supports dynamic logging control.
 In this case, we can run with moderate logging all the time, but when we find a bug, we can rewind the simulation a couple of seconds and enable verbose logging.

-If your test setup is a lift-and-shift of your production environment, or a port of an existing load test, it may involve large data volumes.
-Using large data volumes in an Antithesis test is often well-intentioned, because there may be rarely-exercised pieces of code that only run in the presence of large amounts of data.
+You may be using large data volumes because you have rarely-exercised pieces of code that only run in the presence of large amounts of data.
 For optimal test efficiency, we recommend instead configuring your tuning parameters differently so that you continue to get good coverage with a smaller volume of data.

 Antithesis does not permit you to use real customer data or data including PII/PHI in your tests.
 If your system is designed to process customer information, please ensure that you are using synthetic data.

 You may want to cap the memory used by your system to make errors easier to surface.
-You can use your triage report to monitor how close you are to the system’s memory limits.
-Specifically, in the Performance property group, there is a default property called Peak memory usage.
-The value of this property tracks the highest instantaneous memory utilization of your software, as a percentage of the total memory available to the system.
-If this value ever goes over 95%, the property will switch to Failing, to alert you to the fact that you are close to the limit.
-In addition to catching misconfiguration, this property can also catch real bugs, such as memory leaks or potential denial-of-service attacks!
+You can use the triage report to monitor how close you are to the system’s memory limits.
+Go to the Performance property group and view the Peak memory usage default property The value of this property tracks the highest instantaneous memory utilization of your software, as a percentage of the total memory available to the system.
+If this value ever goes over 95%, the property will switch to Failing

 Monitor simulation efficiency

-The more efficient your software is, the more quickly Antithesis can simulate it.
-In the best case, your tests will actually execute faster in Antithesis than they will in the real world, because our simulation can fast-forward through periods of low CPU usage.
 You can track your simulation efficiency in the triage report.
-Specifically, in the Test Efficiency property group, there is a default property called Virtual time per wall time.
+Go to the Test Efficiency property group and view the Virtual time per wall time default property.
 This tracks the ratio of time passing in the simulation to time passing in the real world.
 If this number is greater than 1, it means we can run your tests very efficiently.

 There can be good reasons for this number to be low.
 Remember that we are simulating all of the services you provided to us simultaneously, plus all of their dependencies.
 If you provided us with a very large and complex software architecture, it may take a lot of work to simulate all of its components, and that’s fine.
 A good rule of thumb is that if you multiply the value of this property by the number of containers in your setup, this value should definitely be greater than one.